CaptJaybles/SynologyLLM/README.md

      BOT_PROMPT = '<|im_start|>assistant\n'

-     BOT_END = '<|im_end|>'

   8) Added message queue system

-  9) in case the model doesnt output, added a repeat last output

-    /repeat

-  10) Added multiple user capability, it should keep track of each individual user and the prior message/response on a individual basis
+  9) Added multiple user capability, it should keep track of each individual user and the prior message/response on a individual basis